srinivasdev-185/practsinggit/README.md

 # practsinggit
-I am lerning how to use git
+I am lerning how to use git.